ust-okuma/alperyilmaz.github.io/_posts/2010-04-02-visualize-circos-images-with-seadragon.md

 Original image is located [here](/images/circos-tutorial-huge.png).

-PS: Author of Circos, Martin Krzywinski has more interesting softare listed in [his page](http://mkweb.bcgsc.ca/).
+PS: Author of Circos, Martin Krzywinski has more interesting software listed in [his page](http://mkweb.bcgsc.ca/).
 And his lecture notes on [Data Mining and Analysis at the Command Line](http://mkweb.bcgsc.ca/perlworkshop/index.mhtml?code=2.1.2.4) is worth checking.